Art School ENSAD, Nancy (FR)

 Program: auditoriums, workshops, offices and exhibition rooms

-structural engineering, HAVCR, building physics, electronics: Artelia, Schiltigheim / acoustics: Venathec, Nancy / costs: Hubert Bessère, Toul /// photos: © Bruno Klomfar, © Solorem (Luftbild)
+statics, HAVCR, building physics, electronics: Artelia, Schiltigheim / acoustics: Venathec, Nancy / costs: Hubert Bessère, Toul /// photos: © Bruno Klomfar, © Solorem (Luftbild)

 The clear spatial organization gets obvious as soon as you enter the building.